 Tesla’s concept of using small-format batteries in combination with an expensive and sophisticated thermal management system has worked very well.
 Panasonic put all of its chips on its new nickel cobalt aluminum cathode battery that powers the Tesla Model S. The success of that car has saved Panasonic’s battery business and its factories are now operating at full capacity while its Japanese brethren such as Sony and NEC see the demand for their batteries declining.

 The Observers: Ironically, the other big winners of the initial stage of the advanced battery race are the companies that haven’t placed any bets at all — yet.
 Hyundai Motors is one example.
 The company has not made any big investments in the electric vehicle space, but is now poised to enter that market in a big way, without being dragged down by stranded manufacturing investments.
 Likewise, Johnson Controls, whose Li-ion subsidiary is overshadowed by its massive lead acid battery business, is now able to enter the market in manner of its own choosing, with a keg full of dry powder and a much more visible path to success.

 In my next blog I’ll review the losers, so far, in the advanced batteries space.

-Tags: Advanced Batteries, Electric Vehicles, Energy Storage, lithium ion batteries, Smart Energy Program
+Tags: Advanced Batteries, Clean Transportation, Electric Vehicles, Energy Storage, lithium ion batteries, Smart Energy Program

 | No Comments »